pbrah/eap_proxy/README.md

 ```

 ## **Troubleshooting**
 If your controller is lost in the UDM Pro menu, you can run fixit.py to ensure there are no duplicates from within the docker container.
+If you are impatient you can also restart the unifi controller or reboot your udm to speed up redection.
+If you restart the Unifi controller from the command line, sometimes it will spit out some exceptions.
+As far as I can tell these are harmless and can be ignored.
 ```
 # docker exec -ti eap_proxy-udmpro fixit.py eth8
 'Listing current ethernet_table:'